Jain-Pranjal/GenAI-tut/README.md

 3. few shot prompt - few examples are given to the model
 4. chain of thought prompt - the model is guided to think step by step

 using the best prompt , we can fine tune the ai model that how it will respond to the user query and what not to respond to the user query.
+We can make the output resposne more structured and formatted using the prompt only.